 • Take part in activities outside of school.

 • Experience competition and have the resilience to compete.

 Weekly PE lessons are taken by school staff trained to deliver key skills.
 Children also have other opportunities to be physically active in school including:

 Art, Design and Technology and Music

 Art, design and technology weaves through all subjects in our primary curriculum.
+Each subject is taught explicitly and links are made within other subject areas to allow children to practise their skills.
 Children are exposed to the arts in various forms and enjoy learning about different types of artists and forms of art; children enjoy exploring different mediums and thoughtfully consider the message that the artist is wishing to convey.
 During their time at St. Mary's children will experience: sculpture; textiles; cooking; photography; painting and drawing and modelling with different materials.

 Our music lessons are supported by the Leicestershire Music Hub.
 Children all have the opportunity to compose, sing and listen to music.
 Our music curriculum is based on the minimum standards set by the Barking and Dagenham Music Hub.
 Children have the opportunity to take part in performances from EYFS to Year 6.
 Instrument tuition is inclusive and includes: recorders, singing; hand-bells and brass.

 We are very fortunate to have a French language specialist on the school staff.
 Children are taught rhymes and songs from EYFS and move to follow a more structured curriculum in Year 3.
 We follow the 'Lightbulb Languages' scheme of work.
 This scheme focuses on speaking and listening in everyday contexts.
 We are also fortunate to have a very strong link with a partner school in France (Ecole Saint Georges du Vievres).